 Think about how plastic can be soft and pliable.

-Being mindful helps your brain increase its ability to change and adapt, which is pretty important to our survival even though we’re not back in the caveman era.
+It helps your brain increase it’s ability to change and adapt, which is pretty important to our survival even though we’re not back in the caveman era.

 In a simple sense, neuroplasticity refers to how our brain grows, learns, and changes.
 When we change our mind or learn new things, we actually make new pathways.